RonaldColyar/POI-RemoteDesktop/README.md

 # Persons Of Interest

-Persons Of Interest(POI for short) is a Multi-platform system that is built to help gather intelligence on suspicious individuals by means of profile building.
+Persons Of Interest(P.O.I for short) is a Multi-platform system that is built to help gather intelligence on suspicious individuals by means of profile building.

 # Versions